elinus/Design-Patterns/README.md

 ## Strategy Pattern
 * Definition
     ```sh
-    The Strategy pattern - defines a family of algorithms,
+    The Strategy Pattern - defines a family of algorithms,
     encapsulates each one, and makes them interchangeable.
     Strategy lets the algorithm vary independently from
     clients that use it.